 If you have ever taken a history course focusing on the American 20th century, you may have encountered a bizarre period: the prohibition era.

+The prohibition era produced a famous American touchstone, an institution that lives on legally these days: the speakeasy.
+In this article, we will explore this institution, its appearance in American culture, and its legacy in the world of bars and clubs today.
 If you have wondered “what is a speakeasy” and what went on at these illegal bars, then keep reading.
 In the words to follow – you’ll find out what a speakeasy is and the impact it had on American society and bar culture today.

+A speakeasy, also known as a “blind pig” or “blind tiger,” is one of the illegal, secret alcohol-serving institutions of the 1920s.
 They were often underground, in a restaurant’s backroom, or hidden in other ways.
 These places ran the gamut from secret music venues to hidden casinos.

+While many underground bars claim the legacy and appearance of these famous bars, they are not technically speakeasies because of the actual nature of the term “speakeasy.”
+If you break the word apart, you see two words: speak and easy.
 The name comes from the means of entry into these illegal drinking establishments: you had to say the code to the place quietly so that others would not find out about it and the cops would not come crashing down on the location.

 A Brief History of the Speakeasy

 To understand the speakeasy and its enduring popularity as a term and pseudo-institution (in the form of modern speakeasies) today, one has to understand the history of the Prohibition era itself and the forces that produced the speakeasy.